google/digitalbuildings/tools/scoring/README.md

 # Scoring

 The scoring tool evaluates _proposed_ configuration files against "known good" _solution_ files.
-It uses an F-score algorithm to provide floating-point representations of how closely the files compare along various _dimensions_.
+It uses an F-score algorithm to provide floating-point representations of how closely the files compare along various (_dimensions_)[#Dimensions].
+Broadly, its process is thus:

+- Filter out irrelevant entities (e.g. those which have a noncanonical type)
+- Isolate the relevant attribute(s) of each entity and reduce them to sets (e.g. _connections_)
+- Count the `intersection` and `difference` between the respective _proposed_ and _solution_ sets
+- Input these figures to the aforementioned scoring algorithm to produce a singular numeric score

 ## Install
 To install the dependencies, please run the `python3 setup.py install` from the following directories, in order: